 Providers must inform patients about their rights through a Notice of Privacy Practices.
 Under HIPAA, health information may be used only for treatment, payment or health care operations unless the patient gives written permission or federal law specifically allows the use.
 Apart from treatment activities, providers must use only the "minimum necessary" information to accomplish the intended purpose.
 Clinics and hospitals must implement new levels of office security and define appropriate levels of access to patient information for employees.
 Organizations must establish "business associate agreements" with vendors who handle their patient information, in order to ensure that those agents comply with the law.
 Policies and procedures must be established, and a "privacy official" must be appointed to ensure the organization's compliance.
 And finally, the regulations require that each member of our workforce receives special training about privacy protections.

-What new rights do patients have?
+What rights do patients have?

-How will HIPAA affect patient care?
+How does HIPAA affect patient care?

 HIPAA was written to minimize disruption in direct patient care.
 There are no restrictions on exchanging information to accomplish treatment.
 Providers can continue to disclose patient information related to referrals and consultations.
 Students and trainees are allowed to have access to all information that is appropriate to their participation in patient care.
 If providers believe that HIPAA implementation is hampering patient care, they are encouraged to consult with their institution's privacy official.

-Can I still use patient data for research?
+Can I use patient data for research?

 How does the Privacy Rule affect other laws?

 As a general rule, federal law supercedes state laws.
 However, the HIPAA Privacy Rule does not preempt state laws that offer stronger protections for patient privacy.
 Additionally, the Privacy Rule leaves intact any state law that relates to reporting of disease or injury, child abuse, birth, or death, or public health activities and investigations.
 State laws about the treatment of minors also will prevail.